 Jodie was appointed to the Beyond Bank Australia Board in April 2013.
-She is a professional Non-Executive Director holding a number of director roles and provides counsultancy services through her own management consultancy business.
+She is a professional Non-Executive Director holding a number of director roles and provides consultancy services through her own management consultancy business.
+Jodie is currently a Non Executive Director of Racing Australia and Kinetic Superannuation.
 Jodie has over 25 years' experience in senior marketing and strategy roles across multiple industries including finance, media, travel, telecommunications and packaged goods.
-She has worked in blue chip organisations including General Electric, the Nine Network, British Airways, Telstra, Colgate Palmolive and Unilever, working across Australia, New York, Asia and the United Kingdom.
-She has a Bachelor of Business degree from the University of Western Sydney, with a Major in Marketing, she is a Graduate of the Australian Institute of Company Directors and is a CPM - Certified Practising Marketer.
-Jodie is Chair of the Beyond Bank Australia Foundation Limited Board and is a member of the Board Risk Committee.
+She has worked in blue chip organisations including General Electric, the Nine Network, British Airways, Telstra, Colgate Palmolive and Unilever, working across Australia, New York, Asia and the United Kinadom.
+She has a Bachelor of Business dearee from the University of Western Sydney, with a Major in Marketing, she is a Graduate of the Australian Institute of Company Directors and is a CPM - Certified Practising Marketer.
+Jodie is the Chair of the Beyond Bank Australia Foundation Limited Board and is a member of the Board Risk Committee.